peterHoburg/f1_fantasy/README.md

 * The 3x DRS token is always applied
 * DNF/DNS are not taken into account

+I have only tested this on Linux with python 3.10.
+Let me know if there are any issues on other platforms.

 # Disclaimer
 THIS IS NOT AN OFFICIAL F1 PRODUCT.
 I AM NOT AFFILIATED WITH F1 IN ANY WAY.